-Disney’s Pop Century Resort is a favorite for guests who love to step back in time, and with a rating of 7.83, this resort came in at number two!
+Disney’s Pop Century Resort is a favorite for guests who love to step back in time, and with a rating of 7.9, this resort came in at number two!

 Each section of Pop Century is themed to different decades from the second half of the 20th century — the 1950’s to the 1990’s.

-Standard rooms range from $154 – $316 a night while preferred rooms range from $171 – $338.
+Standard rooms range from $154 to $316 a night while preferred rooms range from $171 to $338.
 Some of our readers feel that this resort is a great bang for your buck while others feel it is overpriced for the amenities offered.
 Keep in mind that this resort is connected to the Disney Skyliner and shares a station with Art of Animation, so transportation to and from EPCOT and Hollywood Studios from your top two resorts is a big plus!

-Quite a few of our readers noted their love for the Toy Story rooms, the sections for which feature larger than life statues of the movies’ beloved characters.
+Quite a few of our readers noted their love for the Toy Story rooms, the sections for which feature larger-than-life statues of the movies’ beloved characters.

-Standard rooms range from $119 – $241 a night while preferred rooms range from $137 – $266 a night.
+Standard rooms range from $119 to $241 a night while preferred rooms range from $137 to $266 a night.

 Poor All-Star Sports.
 This resort is truly at the bottom of the Value Resort barrel.
-Rated at 7.06, 82% of readers still recommended this resort.
+Rated at 6.93, 80% of readers still recommended this resort.
 If you have a sports enthusiast in your family he or she will marvel at the sight of the massive sports structures that are part of this resort!

-Similar to the other two All-Star Resorts, All-Star Sports’ standard rooms range from $119 – $241 and preferred rooms range from $137 – $266.
+Similar to the other two All-Star Resorts, All-Star Sports’ standard rooms range from $119 to $241 and preferred rooms range from $137 to $266.

-Many of you noted your preference to this resort due to its smaller size.
+Many of you noted your preference for this resort due to its smaller size.
 With just one bus stop and the fewest number of rooms in the Moderate category, French Quarter has a cozy feel.
-Room options include Standard, Garden View, River Water View, Pool View, and King Rooms with prices ranging from $246-$388 per night.
+Room options include Standard, Garden View, River Water View, Pool View, and King Rooms with prices ranging from $246 to $388 per night.

 Be sure to try the Sassagoula Floatworks Food Factory (the food court) which has tons of New-Orleans inspired dishes to try.

 Taking the number two slot and sprawling across 700 acres, Fort Wilderness Resort & Campground offers the Cabins at Fort Wilderness.
-The Cabins are recommended by 96 % of our readers with a rating of 8.68.
+The Cabins are recommended by 94% of our readers with a rating of 8.53.

-One reader noted “this is probably one of the most private places you can stay in Disney World… There are trees all around which give it a woodsy-secluded feel.”
-All cabins have a full kitchen and sleep up to six adults.
+One reader noted, “This is probably one of the most private places you can stay in Disney World… There are trees all around which give it a woodsy-secluded feel.”
+All cabins have a full kitchen and sleep up to 6 adults.
 Don’t forget to grab some delicious barbeque at Trail’s End Restaurant or to catch the Hoop-Dee-Doo Musical Revue.
-Prices for the cabins range $324-$454 and to reserve a campsite is $53 to $164 per night depending on the type of site you need.
+Prices for the cabins range from $324 to $454 and to reserve a campsite is $53 to $164 per night depending on the type of site you need.

 Port Orleans — Riverside is number three in the Moderate category, and it’s not surprising that French Quarter’s sister would be highly rated as well.
-Riverside is designed to transport guests to bayou!
+Riverside is designed to transport guests to the bayou!